gusc/Threads/README.md

 If you wish to:

 * run a function on a specific thread
-* run callbacks that each are assigned to a different thread with thread afinity check
+* run callbacks that each are assigned to a different thread with thread affinity check
+* have greater control over which code accesses which data in which thread

 Then this is the library for you!